CaseyHaralson/pinkyring/README.md

 You can test command line arguments by running the following from inside the root of the project: `npx .`

 ### Adding New Template Options

+Edit the templates.json file and add a new entry somewhere above the "I'll enter the repo" entry.
+The "I'll enter the repo" entry should always come last in the file.
+The new entry should adhere to the [ITemplatesConfig.ts file](./src/ITemplatesConfig.ts) from the src directory.

+If you want the new template to have the capacity to remove pieces of the template after the project has been created, the project will need a .pinkyring.json file.
 The template should have a .pinkyring.json file in the root of the project that adheres to the [IPinkyringConfig.ts file](./src/IPinkyringConfig.ts) from the src directory.
-An example .pinkyring.json implementation can be found [here](./templates/pinkyring-server-template/.pinkyring.json).
+An example .pinkyring.json implementation can be found [here](https://github.com/CaseyHaralson/pinkyring-server-template/blob/main/.pinkyring.json).

-1. Clean the project of all files and folders that aren't tracked in source control, and then remove the source control folder.
-    - There is a npm script ([clean-template](./templates/pinkyring-server-template/package.json)) in the pinkyring-server-template that resets the project except for removing the source control folder.
-This can be used as a starting point for the new template.
-2. Copy the cleaned project template into the templates directory of this project.
-3. Build the pinkyring project: `npm run build`

-If you are running pinkyring locally, then you should now have access to the new project template when creating a new project.

-### Updating Existing Template Options
-1. Clean the project of all files and folders that aren't tracked in source control, and then remove the source control folder.
-    - run `npm run clean-template` if available and then delete the source control folder
-2. Delete the existing template project in the templates directory of this project.
-3. Copy the cleaned project template into the templates directory of this project.
-4. Build the pinkyring project: `npm run build`

-If you are running pinkyring locally, then you should now have access to the updated project when creating a new project or editing an existing project.